88-degrees/Book-of-Changes/e5b1a5lv.md

 <img src="shapes/10.10.jpg" width="101" alt="履">

-** ䷉Lǚ ** suggests the idea of one treading on the tail of a tiger, which does not bite him.
+**䷉ Lǚ** suggests the idea of one treading on the tail of a tiger, which does not bite him.
 There will be progress and success.

 <a id="p-79"/>